faucetsdn/faucet/docs/configuration.rst

     * - mirror
       - string or integer
       - None
-      - Copy the packet, before any modifications, to the specified port (NOTE: mirroring is done in input direction only)
+      - Copy the packet, before any modifications, to the specified port (NOTE: ACL mirroring is done in input direction only)
     * - output
       - dictionary
       - None